Chapter 13 Bankruptcy Attorneys in Augusta

 - 3 years = $12.50 dollars/month to the creditors

 - 5 years = $7.50 dollars/month to the creditors

-It is discharged.
-In other words, the Debtor will legally eliminate his/her obligation to pay the rest of the debt.
+In other words, the debtor will legally eliminate his/her obligation to pay the rest of the debt.
 While this may seem too good to be true, Augusta bankruptcy is designed for the very purpose of helping individuals and their families get back on track and start over financially.

 Bankruptcy is best filed through an experienced law firm, like Seymour & Associates.
 Not only will we help you determine if you should file bankruptcy or not, but we will give you valuable insight to your financial situation from a legal perspective.
 However, you filing bankruptcy yourself is also an option, if you don’t mind dedicating a few weeks to learning about the relatively complex Augusta bankruptcy laws.

 There are many advantages to choosing to file bankruptcy through an Augusta bankruptcy lawyer: